Recreating (and advancing) pk’s censored domains: Macroinformation.org & Knatz.com / Teaching / Society / Social Order / Civilization / Justice /

 JJ kept a bedroom upstairs in one of his bars: big bed, mirrors on the ceiling.
 Women lined up at the bottom of the stairs, waited patiently.
 And apparently weren’t disappointed once their turn came.

 JJ finally did do some of that jail time.
 But he did it on his terms.
-JJ made a deal from England: he’d come home, and go to jail, provided that … And the fuzz agreed a long list.
-His door was not locked: he could come and go.
+JJ made a deal from England: he’d come home, and go to jail, provided that … And the fuzz agreed to a long lis of provisions: his door was not locked: he could come and go.
 Anyone could visit him, spend the night, receive the same posh service from the guards that he expected. …

 I have a JJ quote — I believe in the same file that supplies the random quotes just below.
 But I’ll fill in the context a bit here: Johnson was in England, much lionized.
 Some English peer, Lord Tweedmouth, if I heard it right and the story wasn’t just making a joke with the name, was showing Johnson around his estates: complaisantly listing inventory like a Swiss hotelier: so many acres, so many rooms to the castle, so much silverware, so many stables … “Tell you what, Tweedmouth,” Johnson interrupted, “I’ll flip you for them.”